 Ex-Seattle port CEO speaks out after resignation

-The ex-Port of Seattle chief executive said Monday he wants to "clear the record and his good name" in the first public comments he made since he resigned last week.
-Ted Fick, who was CEO for less than three years, denied allegations against him in a performance review released by the port Friday.
+The ex-Port of Seattle chief executive says he wants to "clear the record and his good name" in the first public comments he's made since he resigned last week.
+The Seattle Times reports Ted Fick on Monday denied allegations against him in written comments to the newspaper.

 Add your comments below